getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 ### Prepare images

-The final step is to start your NGINX frontend and PHP-FPM backend containers.
+The final step is to start your NGINX front-end and PHP-FPM back-end containers.
 You will be deploying variants of the following base images:

 - `nginx` - Configuration values are edited to allow higher upload sizes, and a